 Knowing what’s in your skincare

 To be a more conscious buyer, we have to learn and understand both sides of the coin.
-We should always be aware of what goes into our skincare products, especially when many of our products are meant for daily usage.
+We should always pay attention to what goes into our skincare products, especially when many of our products are meant for daily usage.

 Often hiding behind wild skincare claims and popular ingredients are harmful ingredients that could negatively affect our health in both skin and body.